a7ul/blog/src/pages/react-custom-renderer-1/index.md

 Cool😎!! .
 Now to figure out what goes into render function, I had to read through multiple renderer codebases and documentations.
 This is what I understood.👨🏻‍🎓

 - The React team exported an experimental version of **react-reconciler** as a npm package.
 - Every platform renderer, be it dom, react native, etc has to have its own configuration called **hostConfig** along with the **react-reconciler**.
-Renderers are required implement all the necessary platform specfic functions inside the **hostConfig**.
+Renderers are required to implement all the necessary platform specfic functions inside the **hostConfig**.
 The <a href='https://github.com/facebook/react/tree/master/packages/react-reconciler' target='_blank'>
   react-reconciler</a> module inside the renderer will call the platform specific functions via the supplied hostConfig to perform dom changes or view updates.

 ![renderer in short](./renderer_in_short.png)